User Management Commands¶

 upload files to this sub-folder |

-For example, you could do the following to add a new admin with the username "bob" and the password "mysecret":
+command creates a new user account or offers to restore a previously deleted account with the same username if it exists.
+For example, you can run the following to add a new admin account with the username "bob" and the password "mysecret":

 docker compose exec photoprism photoprism users add -p mysecret -n "Bob" bob